liamdowenby/progchall2770/README.md

 # progchall2770
 Welcome to my repository for my Programming Challenges for CSC 2770!

-Each challenge is divided into its own folder with the required C program(s) and Makefile.
+Each challenge is divided into its own branch with the required C program(s) and Makefile.
 I included the instructions just in case with each challenge.

 Note: for challenge 2, two SSH windows must be open.